-Just like us, dogs can get irritable bowel syndrome (IBS), a chronic digestive system disorder that can cause discomfort, diarrhea, constipation, mucus in stool and other GI issues.
-Please contact me if your dog is experiencing tummy troubles as a result of a bothersome food.
-We will work together to create a customized meal plan for your dog.
+Just like us, dogs can get irritable bowel syndrome (IBS), a chronic digestive system disorders that can cause discomfort, diarrhea, constipation, mucus in stool and other GI issues.

 Although the cause is not known for sure, it is an inflammatory condition.
 Therefore, it is important to reduce inflammation, eliminate unhealthy foods and add healing ones.
 Fog caregivers can use good food to help fix the problem long term.

 Sensitive intestinal tract compromised in irritable bowel syndrome

 The intestines are lined with muscle that normally work and contract without discomfort.
 However, those with IBS may have muscles that contract more intensely or for longer times, resulting in discomfort.